marcdotson/modeling-heterogeneity/Data/Survey.md

 5. None of the above

-*Q1.2* Which of the following vehicle types would you consider purchasing in the next 6 months?
+*Q1.2* Which of the following vehicle types would you consider purchasing or leasing in the next 6 months?
 Select all that apply.

 **\[MULTI-SELECT.
 RANDOMIZE PUNCHES 1-9.
 TERMINATE IF PUNCH 7 NOT SELECTED.\]**